The Qur’an: Created or Uncreated: The Proof Text.

 “And if We willed, We could surely do away with that which We revealed to you.
 Then you would not find for yourself concerning it an advocate against Us.”
 (Qur’an 17:86)

-Everything that is eternal its non-existence is impossible.
+Everything that is eternal its non-existence or doing away with is impossible.

 Proof # 3